PhD Students (Present)

 • Dr Douglas Graham, Parameterised Verification of Randomised Distributed Systems using State-Based Models (2008).
 Actuary at Hymans Robertson.

 • Dr Alastair Donaldson (second supervisor) (2007).
-Developer at Codeplay.
+Developer at Codeplay, then researcher at Oxford and now Professor at Imperial College London.

 • Dr Vladislav Vyshemirsky, Probabilistic Reasoning and Inference for Systems Biology (2007).
-Post-doctoral researcher at Glasgow University.
+Lecturer Maths & Stats at Glasgow University.

 • Dr Brian Ross, Computing Bisimulations for Multiway Synchronising Processes (2003).
 Deloitte, London.

 • Dr Peter Saffrey, Optimising Communication Structure for Model Checking State Spaces (2003).
-Post-doctoral researcher at UCL, then Glasgow University.
+Associate Director Bioinformatics Software Engineering, Astex Therapeutics.

-• Dr Stephan Reiff-Marganiec , Hybrid Feature Interaction Resolution Techniques for Telecommunications Services (2001).
-Lecturer at Leicester University.
+• Dr Stephan Reiff-Marganiec, Hybrid Feature Interaction Resolution Techniques for Telecommunications Services (2001).
+Professor of Computer Science at University of Derby.

 • Dr Colin Burns, The Use of Deontic Logics in Modelling Accident Reports (2003).
-Now technologist in company in USA.
+Technologist in company in USA.

 • Dr Brian Matthews, Order-Sorted Term Rewriting Laboratory with A-C Completion and Dynamic Typing (1997).
-Scientific officer at CCLRC Rutherford Appleton Laboratory.
+Scientific officer at UKRI STFC Rutherford Appleton Laboratory.

-• Dr Carron Shankland , Verification of LOTOS Specifications using Term Rewriting (1994).
-Senior lecturer, University of Stirling.
+• Dr Carron Shankland, Verification of LOTOS Specifications using Term Rewriting (1994).
+Professor of Computing Science at University of Stirling.

-• Dr Sharon Flynn (for one year) Refinement of Expressions (1999).
-Now lecturer, University of Galway.
+• Dr Sharon Flynn, (for one year) Refinement of Expressions (1999).
+Lecturer, University of Galway.

-• Alastair Reid, A Precise Semantics for Ultra-Loose Specifications (1995)
+• Alastair Reid, A Precise Semantics for Ultra-Loose Specifications (1995).
+Researcher at Intel.

 • Saaed Al-Amoudi, Compilation of Prolog into Relational Algebra (1990)